inventree/InvenTree/docs/docs/start/config.md

 The *INVENTREE_SITE_URL* option defines the base URL for the InvenTree server.
 This is a critical setting, and it is required for correct operation of the server.
 If not specified, the server will attempt to determine the site URL automatically - but this may not always be correct!

+The site URL is the URL that users will use to access the InvenTree server.
+For example, if the server is accessible at `https://inventree.example.com`, the site URL should be set to `https://inventree.example.com`.
+Note that this is not necessarily the same as the internal URL that the server is running on - the internal URL will depend entirely on your server configuration and may be obscured by a reverse proxy or other such setup.

 ### Timezone

 By default, the InvenTree server is configured to use the UTC timezone.
 This can be adjusted to your desired local timezone.
 You can refer to [Wikipedia](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones) for a list of available timezones.
 Use the values specified in the *TZ Identifier* column in the linked page.